DeveloperMarwan/fortunity-v01/README.md

 4. add a new element at the end as per the image below.
 Use the abi element that you copied from step 2 above.
 You can get the address of the depoyed ClearingHouse contract from the terminal window where you ran the yarn depoy command for fortunity-v01 contracts.
 Please note that the "abi" elements in the screen shot are collapsed for display purposes.
 ![Tux, the Linux mascot](https://user-images.githubusercontent.com/17074344/200719616-17572675-587d-4c66-995f-0c4f9d021641.png)

-> **IMPORTANT**: Since the contract's address changes with each deployment, it will need to be updated in the hardhat_contracts.json file as well.
+> **IMPORTANT**: Since the contract's address changes with each deployment, it will need to be updated in the hardhat_contracts.json file as well.<br>
+> **IMPORTANT**: The deployment script will mint 1,000,000 USDC to the trader wallet address to use to interact with the dApp.
+Use the USDC contract address to import the tokens into MetaMask on the local network 8545.

 > in a fourth terminal window, start your 📱 frontend: